kaitlinlanguirand/Project_3/README.md

 run_anova()

-+ runs an anova test on the selected dataframe
+The run_anova() function conducts an ANOVA (Analysis of Variance) test on the chosen dataframe, enabling you to assess whether there are significant differences between group means
 ```
 LanguirandR::run_anova()